PlanktoScope/PlanktoScope/README.md

+# PlanktoScop Main Repository
+The PlanktoScop is an open and affordable modular imaging platform for citizen oceanography.

+It's a high-throughtput microscope platform, designed with an open-hardware and open-software mentality.

+You can learn more about the PlantoScop [on its website](https://www.planktonscope.org/discover).

-# PlanktoScop Installation
+# PlanktoScop Raspberry Pi Setup
+After getting your kit and finding the necessary components, but before assembling your kit, you should take the time to do a mockup build and setup your Raspberry!

 ## Install and setup Raspbian on your Raspberry Pi

 ### Download the image

-Download the .zip file of Raspbian Buster with desktop from the Raspberry Pi website Downloads page.
+The latest Raspbian version can always be downloaded from [the Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/raspbian/).
+For a first build, it's recommende to download an image of Raspbian Buster with desktop.

-Writing an image to the SD card
+#### Writing an image to the SD card

-Download the latest version of balenaEtcher and install it.
+Download the latest version of [balenaEtcher](https://www.balena.io/etcher/) and install it.

 Connect an SD card reader with the micro SD card inside.

-Open balenaEtcher and select from your hard drive the Raspberry Pi .zip file you wish to write to the SD card.
+Open balenaEtcher and select from your hard drive the image zip file you just downloaded.

-Select the SD card you wish to write your image to.
+Select the SD card you want to write your image to.

-Review your selections and click 'Flash!' to begin writing data to the SD card.
+Review your selections and click `Flash!` to begin writing data to the SD card.

-### Prepare your Raspberry Pi
+#### Prepare your Raspberry Pi
 [Getting Started with your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/)

-Plug the SD Card in your Raspberry Pi

-Connect your Pi to a screen, mouse, keyboard and power
+Plug the SD Card in your Raspberry Pi and connect your Pi to a screen, mouse and a keyboard.
+Check the connection twice before plugging the power.

+The first boot to the desktop may take up to 120 seconds.
+This is normal and is caused by the image expanding the filesystem to the whole SD card.
+DO NOT REBOOT before you reach the desktop.

-Finish the setup
+#### Finish the setup

-Make sure you have access to internet and update/upgrade your fresh raspbian
+Make sure you have access to internet and update/upgrade your fresh Raspbian install.

-Update your Pi first
+Update your Pi first.
+Open up a terminal, and do the following:
 ```
 sudo apt-get update -y
 sudo apt-get upgrade -y
 ```

-Reboot your Pi safely
+You can now reboot your Pi safely.
 ```
 sudo reboot now
 ```

-### Raspberry Pi configurations
+## Raspberry Pi configurations

-Enable Camera/SSH/I2C in raspi-config
+### Enable Camera/SSH/I2C in raspi-config

-Open up the configuration page and select Interfacing Options by typing this command:
+Open up a terminal once again, and access the configuration tool:
 ```
 sudo raspi-config
 ```

-Select `Serial`

-Select `NO`

-Keep the `Serial Port Hardware enabled`
+While you're here, a wise thing to do would be to change the default password for the `pi` user.
+This is very warmly recommended if your PlanktoScop is connected to a shared network you do not control.
+Just select the first option `1 Change User Password`.

+Now, you can go to `5 Interfacing Options`, then `P2 SSH`.
+Choose `Yes` to activate the SSH access.

+Again, select `5 Interfacing Options`, then `P4 SPI`.
+Choose `Yes` to enable the SPI interface.

+One more, select `5 Interfacing Options`, then `P5 I2C`.
+Choose `Yes` to enable the ARM I2C interface of the Raspberry.

+Finally, select `5 Interfacing Options`, then `P6 Serial`.

+This time, choose `No` to deactivate the login shell on the serial connection, but then choose `Yes` to keep the Serial port hardware enabled.

-Reboot your Pi safely
+Reboot your Pi safely.
 ```
 sudo reboot now
 ```